streamx-hub/streamx-blueprints/GUIDELINES.md

 ## Blueprints development guidelines

 * General guidelines
+    * Services should have names containing max 4 words separated with '-'
     * Do not use "blueprint" in service name
     * Do not use processing/edge service in image names
     * Service name should be short and describe service functionality - not the characteristics